 What does this show us?

-That, in most cases, you’ll earn higher commissions and get longer cookie windows by choosing niche affiliate programs rather than Amazon Associates.
+In most cases, you could earn higher commissions and get longer cookie windows by choosing niche affiliate programs rather than Amazon Associates.

 8. Weak Affiliate Marketing Support